lethang7794/fcj-serverless-with-cdk-workshop/content/500-deploy-users-list-handler-lambda-function/_index.md

 pre: " <b> 5. </b> "
 ---

+Now we will deploy another Lambda function - the `UsersListHanlder`.

+{{% toc %}}

+### Add function code for Lambda function

-- Copy the source code of our lambda functions from this link, and extract to root of your CDK app repo.<!-- TODO: add link to source code -->
+- Copy the source code of our lambda functions from this link, and extract to root of your CDK app repo. <!-- TODO: add link to source code -->

   Your repo should looks like this:

   ![alt text](/images/workshop-4/crud--source-code.png)

+### Add CDK code for Lambda function

 - In the CDK stack file (`cdk-workshop-stack.ts`), inside the constructor and below the code for `HelloHandler`, add the following code: